kamilazdybal/PCAfold/docs/tutorials/demo-pca-on-sampled-data-sets.rst

 --------------------------------------------------------------------------------

 Special case of PCA on sampled data sets
 -------------------------------------------

 In this section, we present the special case for performing PCA on data sets formed by taking equal number of samples from local clusters.

-The ``reduction.equilibrate_cluster_populations`` function is a special case of performing PCA on a sampled data set.
+The ``reduction.EquilibratedSamplePCA`` class enables a special case of performing PCA on a sampled data set.
 It uses equal number of samples from each cluster and allows to analyze what happens when the data set is sampled gradually.
 It begins with performing PCA on the original data set and then in ``n_iterations`` it will gradually decrease the number of populations in each